Top Real Estate Marketing Ideas

 To cast a wider net, write a blog post featuring your listing, and instead of using the address as your keywords, use a more descriptive title, something that you think potential home buyers may actually search for.

 Two recent examples I’ve recently used are “Pool Home for sale in Four Hills” and “North Valley Townhome for Sale.”

-Not only will you be providing better content that the other agents advertising your listing on their websites, you’ll be showing Google that your site is the best site for listing information on that property.
-An added bonus is that your featured listing won’t be considered duplicate content.
-Point a few links at it, sprinkle in some social media promotion and you ought to be competitive with the top sites very quickly.
+Not only will you be providing better content that the other agents are advertising your listing on their websites, but you’ll also be showing Google that your site is the best site for listing information on that property.
+An bonus is that your featured listing won’t be considered duplicate content.
+Point a few links at it sprinkle in some social media promotion and you ought to be competitive with the top sites very quickly.

 Rich Cederberg – EXP Realty

 Real Estate marketing idea #2 comes from Rebekah Radice who says real estate agents should be using Pinterest.
 I happen to agree 100 percent!
 Did you know that Pinterest grew in traffic referrals by a whopping sixty-six percent in 2013?
 On top of that, a recent survey shows that Pinterest is now driving more traffic than Twitter, Linked, Reddit and Google+ combined.
 That is an exciting opportunity for real estate professionals!